-Stephen G. Kasnet

-Stephen G. Kasnet is an independent member of our Board of Directors and serves as our Lead Independent Director.
-Mr. Kasnet has been a director of the company since our merger with Capitol in October of 2009.
-Mr. Kasnet is also a director of: Columbia Laboratories, Inc., a specialty pharmaceuticals company (NASDAQ: CBRX), where he is chairman of the board and serves on the audit committee; Rubicon Ltd. (NZX: RBC), where he is chairman of the board and serves on its audit committee; and Silver Bay Realty Trust Corp.
-(NYSE: SBY), where he serves on the audit committee.
-He was the Chairman of Dartmouth Street Capital LLC, a private investment firm, from 2007 through October 2009.
+Energy and Resources Law Program at the University of Tulsa College of Law.
+Mr. Bender received a Bachelor's degree in mathematics from St. Olaf College and a Juris Doctorate degree from the University of Minnesota Law School.
+We believe Mr. Bender is qualified to serve as a director because of his experience with and knowledge of corporate governance, regulatory matters and issues applicable to a public company and its board of directors.
+Stephen G. Kasnet 69 Stephen G. Kasnet is an independent member of our Board of Directors and serves as our lead independent director.
+Mr. Kasnet has been a director of our company since our merger with Capitol Acquisition Corp. ("Capitol") in October of 2009.
+Mr. Kasnet is also a director of: Columbia Laboratories, Inc., a specialty pharmaceuticals company (NASDAQ: CBRX), where he is chairman of the board; Rubicon Ltd. (NZX: RBC), where he is chairman of the board; and Silver Bay Realty Trust Corp.
+(NYSE: SBY), where he serves on the audit and compensation committees.
+He was the chairman of Dartmouth Street Capital LLC, a private investment firm, from 2007 through October 2009.
 He was also the President and Chief Executive Officer of Raymond Property Company LLC, a real estate company, from 2007 through October 2009.
 From 2000 to 2006, he was President and Chief Executive Officer of Harbor Global Company, Ltd., an asset management, natural resources and real estate investment company, and President of PIOglobal, a Russian real estate investment fund.
-From 1995 to 1999, Mr. Kasnet was a director and member of the Executive Committee of The Bradley Real Estate Trust.
+From 1995 to 1999, Mr. Kasnet was a director and member of the executive committee of The Bradley Real Estate Trust.
 He was Chairman of Warren Bank from 1990 to 2003.
-He has also held senior management positions with other financial organizations, including Pioneer Group, Inc., First Winthrop Corporation and Winthrop Financial Associates, and Cabot, Cabot and Forbes.
-He serves as a director of Tenon Ltd., a wood products company, and serves as a director of First Ipswich Bank.
-He is also a trustee and vice president of the board of the Governor's Academy, a private coed boarding high school in Byfield, Massachusetts.
-Mr. Kasnet received a B.A. from the University of Pennsylvania in 1966.
-Mr. Kasnet was originally appointed as a director pursuant to contractual rights of Pine River granted in the merger agreement with Capitol.
-We believe Mr. Kasnet is an appropriate director based on his audit committee experience, and his past and current experience as a director of public companies.
+He has also held senior management positions with other financial organizations,